Kurento/kurento/source/Developer_and_Programmer_Guide.rst

     }

-If a different content ID strategy, based in a query string parameter or the like, is used, the application can directly access requested URL through method ``getHttpServletRequest()``
+If a different content ID strategy, based in a query string parameter or the like, is used, the application can directly access the requested URL through method ``getHttpServletRequest()``
 ::